Weaker Assumptions for Asymmetric Trust: Consensus

 \subsection{Consensus}

 Definition~\ref{def:aconsensus} introduces the concept of depth to the asymmetric consensus problem.
 We propose a consensus algorithm using the round-based paradigm of Abraham~\etal~\cite{DBLP:conf/podc/AbrahamBY22}.
-Each round consists of a call to the binding crusader agreement and common coin primitives presented earlier.
+Each round consists of a call to the binding graded agreement and common coin primitives presented earlier.
 If the values obtained from the two primitives match, then the processes deliver it; otherwise, another round is executed.

-We make a small addition to the common coin and binding crusader agreement calls.
+We make a small addition to the common coin and binding graded agreement calls.
 When one of these sub-protocols is triggered, it is done so with a \var{round} tag.
 This is used to keep track of the round that is running and does not interfere with any details of the sub-protocols.
+When the protocol call returns, it will also include the tag with which it was called.